ambient-innovation/gitlab-trivy-security-checks/README.md

 You can add more variables corresponding to the CLI switches as [documented on the trivy homepage](https://aquasecurity.github.io/trivy/v0.48/docs/references/configuration/cli/trivy/)
 NOTE: This link points to the reference as of v0.48 - December 2023, make sure to check the latest version for changes in newer versions.

-Last, but not least, you can set up a .trivyignore file in your project's root directory and enter one Vulnerability-ID per line to ignore that specific vulnerability.
+Last, but not least, you can set up a .trivyignore.yaml file in your project's root directory and enter one Vulnerability-ID per line to ignore that specific vulnerability.
 See the [trivy documentation](https://aquasecurity.github.io/trivy/v0.48/docs/configuration/filtering/#by-finding-ids) for more (and up-to-date) info.
 NOTE: This link points to the reference as of v0.48 - December 2023, make sure to check the latest version for changes in newer versions.